 MCP Tools

-MCP helps you build agents and complex workflows on top of LLMs.
-LLMs frequently need to integrate with data and tools, and MCP provides:
+MCP helps you build agents and complex workflows on top of large language models (LLMs).
+LLMs often need to integrate with data and tools, and MCP provides:

-- A growing list of pre-built integrations that your LLM can directly plug into
+- A growing list of pre-built integrations that your LLM can directly access

-- The flexibility to switch between LLM providers and vendors
+- Flexibility to switch between LLM providers and vendors

-- Best practices for securing your data within your infrastructure
+- Best practices for securing data within your infrastructure

 How to Create?โ

-As shown in the image below, fill in the necessary fields such as the name, then enter the MCP service configuration into the Schema field.
-Click "Load Tools" to attempt to load the tool list with the current configuration.
+As shown in the image below, fill in the required fields such as the name, enter the MCP service configuration into fields like commands and parameters, and click "Connect" to attempt loading the tool list with the current configuration.

-In the open-source code version, MCP tools running with the Command option will trigger a security prompt: The Command will run directly on the backend server, which may pose security risks.
-After upgrading to the Pro version, Command tools will run securely in a Sandbox container.
+In open-source code versions, MCP tools run using "commands" will trigger a security prompt: "Commands" are executed directly on the backend server, which may pose security risks.
+Upgrading to the Pro version ensures that "command" tools are securely run in a sandbox container.

-After loading the tool list for the MCP toolset, users can configure whether individual tools are enabled.
-You can also set "Disable Tools by Default" meaning tools that are not explicitly enabled will be turned off by default.
+After loading the MCP toolsetโs tool list, users can enable or disable individual tools.
+You can also set "Default Disabled Tools," meaning tools not explicitly enabled will be turned off by default.

 Examplesโ

-Sequential Thinking: An MCP server implementation that provides a tool for dynamic and reflective problem-solving through a structured thinking process.
+Sequential Thinking: An MCP server implementation that provides tools for dynamic and reflective problem-solving through a structured thinking process.

 {